justinpombrio/synless/readme.md

 Notice that this is _not_ the [JSON standard](http://json.org/).
 The JSON standard mentions square brackets, and this does not.
 Instead, this is another standard _implicitly_ defined by the JSON standard.
-We now have two ways to talk about JSON: as text, or as a `Value`.
+We now have two ways to talk about JSON: as text, and as a `Value`.
 Likewise, editors have a choice: they can treat JSON more like text, or they can treat it more like a `Value`.
 In practice, editors tend to treat documents as text: